Texas set to execute man convicted of killing two over $20 drug deal

 Prosecutors contended Wilkins paid $20 for crack cocaine and Freeman gave him a piece of gravel instead.
 Freeman laughed at Wilkins, told him it was a joke and gave him drugs to make amends.

-Wilkins, incensed by being tricked and mocked, vowed to take revenge on Freeman, according to court documents, adding Wilkins said he killed Silva because he was in the wrong place at the wrong time.
+Wilkins, incensed by being tricked, took revenge on Freeman, according to court documents, adding Wilkins said he killed Silva because he was in the wrong place at the wrong time.

-A few weeks later, Wilkins met Freeman and they got into a car with Silva.
-Wilkins told them to drive to a remote place as a part of a deal for illicit goods, the documents said.
+A few weeks later, Wilkins met Freeman and they got into a car with Silva on what Wilkins said was a trip for a deal to acquire illicit goods, the documents said.

 Wilkins shot Freeman in the back of the head.
 Silva stopped the car and tried to get out but became entangled in the seatbelt.
 Wilkins shot him three times, they said.